NZX follows Wall Street down as stocks tumble - again

 The yield on the 10-year Treasury has shot to its highest level since 2018 as inflation and expectations for Fed action rose.
 It moderated Monday, dipping to 3.03 per cent from 3.12 per cent late Friday.
 But it's still more than double where it started the year.

 Oil prices fell, weighing down energy stocks.
-Benchmark U.S. crude fell 6.1 per cent to settle at US$103.09 per barrel, though it's still up about 40 per cent this year.
+Benchmark US crude fell 6.1 per cent to settle at US$103.09 per barrel, though it's still up about 40 per cent this year.
 Brent crude, the international standard, fell 5.7 per cent to settle at US$105.94 a barrel.